asmuth/clip/manual/reference/format.md

 ### `scientific`
 <a id="format-scientific"></a>

 The `scientific` formatter will format values using scientific notation.
+If a precision `N` is provided, the significand will be formatted to `N` decimal places to the right of the decimal point.
+If no parameter `N` is given, it defaults to one (1).

     (scientific)
+    (scientific <N>)

 Example: [`charts-reference/format_scientific`](/examples/charts-reference/format_scientific):
 [![format_scientific.svg](/examples/charts-reference/format_scientific.svg)](/examples/charts-reference/format_scientific)